 If you’re into nature photography Punta Sur in Cozumel is a great place to catch some wonderful and varied nature shots – from the dramatic ocean horizon viewed from the top of the Celarain Lighthouse, to marshy or forested landscapes, or close-up portraits of individual plant and animal species.

-Reboot at a Cozumel Spa or Salon
+Reboot at a Cozumel Spa

 A day like that is also a fantastic time to duck into a nice shady salon for a fresh pedicure, or perhaps treat yourself to a full body massage.